The photo of a roadrunner bird blocked by the US border wall, wins in the competition for the best photography 2021, with the theme of birds.

 "The roadrunner looks so vulnerable, facing the huge border wall that dominates the frame," the organization continues.

-If you want to see the rest of the competition as well as who won the other prizes, you can see them here.
+If you want to see the other photos of the competition as well as which ones won the other prizes, you can see them here.